Maksim81/PythonSeleniumSampleUI/README.md

 Main steps:

-1. Download and install Linux OS (www.ubuntu.com)
+1. Download and install Linux OS (e.g. www.ubuntu.com)
 2. Open the terminal
 3. Verify that OS have built-in Python (just type python or python3).
 In case of installed python you will see the output with python version.